ima-projects/Private_Equity_Data_Analysis/README.md

 ## Preliminary Analysis
 ### Data Transformation
 Performed data transformations as needed, such as converting floating-point values to integers to ensure consistency and ease of comparison across variables.
-Unstack the correlation matrix to transform it into a tabular format, enabling easier analysis and interpretation.
+Unstacked the correlation matrix to transform it into a tabular format, enabling easier analysis and interpretation.

 ### Correlation Analysis
 Utilized the Pearson correlation coefficient to measure the strength and direction of linear relationships between continuous variables.
 Identified features that exhibit significant correlations, which can offer insights into potential investment opportunities and risks.